Pfizer CEO: We didn't delay vaccine results until after election | Health

-Drugmaker Pfizer Inc "didn't conspire with anyone" to delay releasing efficacy results for the COVID-19 vaccine it developed with German partner BioNTech SE until after the U.S. presidential election, Chief Executive Albert Bourla said at a New York Times conference on Tuesday.
+Pfizer Inc "didn't conspire with anyone" to delay release of efficacy results for the COVID-19 vaccine it developed with German partner BioNTech SE until after the U.S. presidential election, Chief Executive Albert Bourla said on Tuesday.

+"The elections were always for us an artificial line.
+It may have been very important for the president but not for us," Bourla said at New York Times event.
+"I didn't receive any pressure per se on me to do something that was not appropriate ...
+I would never do something like that," he said.

+Last week, Pfizer and BioNTech said their vaccine was more than 90% effective at preventing COVID-19, based on an initial analysis.
+Bourla had originally suggested the companies would have vaccine results by the end of October, but did not release the findings until Nov.
+9, nearly a week after the election.

+U.S. President Donald Trump, who lost his re-election bid to Democrat Joe Biden, had repeatedly assured the public that his administration would likely identify a successful vaccine in time for the election.
+The president later tweeted that Pfizer "didn't have the courage to" announce its results before the election.

-Bourla also said the company has already hit the required safety milestone for the vaccine's phase 3 trial, which is two months of data from around half of the study's roughly 44,000 participants.
-He said the company is currently preparing that data for submission.
+Bourla also said the company has already hit the required safety milestone for the vaccine's Phase III trial, which is two months of follow-up data from around half of the study's roughly 44,000 participants.
+He said Pfizer is currently preparing that data for submission to health regulators.

 - READ MORE ON: